Kampicoza/Kampicoza.github.io/docs/policies/insurance.md

 ## [Kampi.co.za](https://kampi.co.za)

-[Kampi.co.za](https://kampi.co.za){:target="_blank"} will deduct a R250 fee from the breakage deposit for each claim submitted by the owner.
+ When owners submit a claim, [Kampi.co.za](https://kampi.co.za){:target="_blank"} will deduct an administration and facilitation fee of R250 from the breakage deposit.
+Renters are responsible for paying this fee.

 ## Process of Claiming from Breakage Deposit